 The latest generation Samsung Galaxy S10 is here!
 The new flagship smartphone family marks a 10-year milestone of innovation for the world’s number one smartphone maker.
 Without a doubt, it’s an important product in Samsung’s portfolio.
 The bar is high, but can the Galaxy S10 live up to expectations?

-I’ve had chance to touch and feel the Galaxy S10 during the media preview session held two days before Galaxy Unpacked and at the global launch itself.
+I’ve had a chance to touch and feel the Galaxy S10 during the media preview session held two days before Galaxy Unpacked and at the global launch itself.
 Here are 10 things to look forward to.

 Samsung makes the best display.
 Period, even if it’s not on a Samsung device (hint: Apple).
 And the Galaxy S10 has the best display yet.
 It’s the world’s first Dynamic AMOLED and HDR10+ certified display delivering the best contrast, dynamic range, wide colour gamut and most accurate colours.
 Even display expert Display Mate thinks so.
 “Visually indistinguishable from perfect,” they said about the Galaxy Note9 display, and yet, the Galaxy S10 is even better!